weilonge/unidisk/README.md

 ## Let's start

-unidisk supports three kinds of storage to access: SampleJSON FS, Dropbox, and BaiduYun.
+unidisk supports three kinds of storage to access: SampleJSON FS and Dropbox.
 The following instructions will guide you how to use them.

 ### Sample JSON FS